Sa-1-droid/PDFquery/README.md

 ## ⚠️ Limitations

 * Highlighting depends on browser PDF viewer
-* Large PDFs may load slower (base64 rendering)
+* Not pixel-perfect highlighting
-* Not pixel-perfect highlighting (browser limitation)
+* Large PDFs may load slower

 ---